 Here at Good Thinking, we strive to provide Londoners with effective apps, resources and information for free.
 We have learned from both research and from our work with those who are stressed and struggling with burnout, what makes a difference.

 You can still use our quiz and other articles to find something that feels personalised for you but we also want to help everyone understand how, say, a particular app or other resource might be helpful.
-For example, one of the most common problems during a disease outbreak is not being able to sleep – an excellent leaflet from the Mental Health Foundation is available to help you minimise that risk.
+For example, one of the most common problems during a disease outbreak is not being able to sleep – an excellent workbook from the Centre for Clinical Interventions is available to help you minimise that risk.
 Lack of sleep can make everything so much harder so it’s particularly important to get on top of it quickly.

 We are creating new coronavirus-related content

 Things are still changing rapidly and we want to be able to give you advice that helps you manage the challenges of today.
 We continue to create a lot of new content in relation to COVID-19 and your mental health.
 This includes articles about stress, sleep, tension and bereavement, advice for families, healthcare professionals and older people and podcasts from experts in mindfulness, sleep and other areas and videos and blogs in which people share their own experiences of lockdown.

 We will strive to help Londoners stay mentally healthy and well-informed about what they can do at this challenging time.
 We want to reduce stress through practical steps that lessen worries.
 If we can help you, we will also help those who are important to you and, perhaps, the whole of London.
 We hope you stay safe and well.